tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority NCI TODOs:
  - **summarize cohort info: time to treatment/irAE, previous therapies, like 1B from https://pmc.ncbi.nlm.nih.gov/articles/PMC9873824/pdf/main.pdf**
  - **try out IMPACD w/ Stephan help: https://dillonhammill.github.io/CytoExploreR/articles/CytoExploreR-Manual-Gating.html to learn transformations, gating... then can try actual IMPACD out https://github.com/BenaroyaResearch/Khor_covidvax_response_IMPACD/blob/main/Gating.Rmd**
- - **try Alex H.'s approach of clustering (baseline) samples then seeing if clusters enriched for study group? just need to do for ICA (PCA done)**
- - **re-do LM stuff using CTCAE grade-based severity (just put grade 0 for no irAE?) and just do this for cancer groups (0 for AID/HC doesn't make sense?), like had hits in 1st .pptx, also some from irAE group LM, make sure any plots are batch corrected residuals... look at early changes differentiating irAE vs. no irAE**
- - **check for correlations b/w CTCAE grade and irAE severity not just at baseline**
+ - **higher priority given something positive better than nothing! look into treatment/treatment-ICI effects w/ GAMs: re-do LM stuff using CTCAE grade-based severity (just put grade 0 for no irAE?) and just do this for cancer groups (0 for AID/HC doesn't make sense?), like had hits in 1st .pptx, also some from irAE group LM, make sure any plots are batch corrected residuals... look at early changes differentiating irAE vs. no irAE. check for correlations b/w CTCAE grade and adjused freqs not just at baseline**
  - regress out age for any comparisons with substantially different age distributions (like T1D vs. RA)
  - look at ratio of IRs to activation markers
  - try plotting % change from baseline for longitudinal visits rather than absolute % or transformed values?